-LFG is compiling learnings and successful practices into a guide to develop and improve farm link programs that will be available early fall 2019.
+LFG compiled learnings and successful practices into a guide for practitioners and advocates, Developing and Strengthening Farm Link Programs (or print version).
 The clinic affirmed the importance of farm link programs, their variety and their challenges.
-For more information, contact firstname.lastname@example.org.

 Thank you to those who attended!